Last Updated: 21 April 2021

 - All players will try to resolve disputes with other players and the Game Manager in a respectful manner before proceeding to the Grievance process outlined in the Charter.

-- Game Managers shall have the duty to determine the minimum post quantity and quality on their sims.
+- Game Managers shall have the duty to determine the minimum post quantity and quality for their players on their sims, as long as they are within the Fleet activity thresholds established in these by-laws.

 - Game Managers will be responsible to design, maintain, and operate the website for their sim.